demogitjava/LanServer/README.md

 and you create a docker image with the latest openjdk version runs in a container over port 8443

-docker for windows are avalable on https://www.docker.com/products/docker-desktop
+docker for windows are available on https://www.docker.com/products/docker-desktop